ArntEech/GROUP-DE-LA-COMPUTER-SCIENCE/CODE_CHALLENGES/Beginner_Challenges/Day7.md

 You'll need 5 cans of paint. 🏠🎨

-+ But because you can't buy 0.6 of a can of paint, the result should be rounded up to 2 cans(which is the nearest whole number).

 + **NB:** The name of the function and parameters must match those on the starting code for the code to function properly.

 **Starting Code:**